Step-by-Step Guide to Booking Award Tickets

 You may already have enough miles in the desired frequent flyer program to book your award tickets.
 More commonly, you’ll need to transfer Membership Rewards, Ultimate Rewards, or other points into your desired frequent flyer program first.

+- When points will transfer instantly, the safest way to book is to transfer them while you are on the phone with the frequent flyer program.
+Once they make your reservation, ask them to hold on for a moment and transfer your points using your computer or phone.
 You can follow a similar process using two browser tabs.
 Start booking your award in one window.
 Once you've selected your flights, transfer the points in another window, and then continue with the reservation.
-This approach is more convenient, but there is a slight chance that the award space is not really available when you try to complete the booking.
+Doing it online is more convenient, but there is a slight chance that the award space is not really available when you try to complete the booking.

 If you might transfer Marriott points, make sure to consider a Hotel + Air package.
 If you are acquiring 100,000 miles, you can get a 7-night Category 4 certificate for the normal cost of 3 peak-period hotel nights.
 If you are acquiring 50,000 miles, you can get the certificate at 75% of the normal price for 7 peak-period nights.
 Discounts are lower on other category hotels or non-peak travel periods.
 Use Marriott Hotel + Air Packages to Get More Value From Your Points.

 When transferring Marriott points, consider transferring exact multiples of 60,000 points.
-Marriott will give a bonus of 5,000 miles for every 60,000 points you transfer.
-But you won’t earn the bonus on any additional points above a multiple of 60,000.
 If you stick to chunks of 60,000 points (25,000 miles), you’ll get the maximum miles from your points.
 The downside is that you are likely to wind up with extra miles in the frequent flyer program, that you will need to save for later.

 7: Finalize your reservation

-However, when fuel surcharges are high, it can sometime make sense to book as separate trips in each direction.
+- However, when fuel surcharges are high, it can sometime make sense to book as separate trips in each direction.
 The surcharges FROM a destination can be different than the surcharges TO that destination.
-When you book a round trip, you usually wind up paying twice the higher surcharge, rather than the total of the surcharges.
-If you book separate trips, you’ll pay the actual surcharge in each direction.
 If there are significant surcharges on your tickets, make sure to price the trip as multiple one-ways, compare to the complete trip, and book whichever one is cheaper.